CMSgov/dpc-static-site/src/_pages/api-documentation/get-bearer-token.md

 The `{SIGNED_JWT}` above is returned from the JWT Tool.

-**Access token expiration**
+**Bearer token expiration**

 Each token request needs its own JWT value.
-Once your access token expires, you will likely need to generate a new JWT to refresh your access token.
+Once your bearer token expires, you will likely need to generate a new JWT to refresh your bearer token.

 **Example response**

-The endpoint response is a JSON object which contains the access token, the lifetime of the token (in seconds), and the authorized system scopes.
+The endpoint response is a JSON object which contains the bearer token, the lifetime of the token (in seconds), and the authorized system scopes.

 {% capture snippet %}
 {
- "access_token": "{ACCESS_TOKEN}",
+ "access_token": "{BEARER_TOKEN}",
  "token_type": "bearer",
  "expires_in": 300,
  "scope": "system/*.*"